Blue-EyesWhiteDragon/Pytal/readme.md

 After you have Python installed or if you already have it installed:

-Run install_requirements to install the required python modules! or run `python -m pip install -r requirements.txt" on your shell of choice.
+Run install_requirements to install the required python modules! or run `python -m pip install -r requirements.txt` on your shell of choice.

 You can now either run `python {folder of this project}` outside the directory or `python __main__.py` inside the directory!